KQM-git/TCL/docs/evidence/characters/electro/lisa.md

   * Calculatory evidence for the above two videos - [YouTube](https://imgur.com/a/GIiGwVc)

 **Significance:**
-Documentation for information on Lisa's Conductive Stacks; whereby it lasts for 15s individually, can be reset, and can be consumed in co-op (regardless of source).
+Documentation for information on Lisa's Conductive Stacks; whereby it lasts for 15s individually, can be reset, and can be consumed in Co-op (regardless of source).

 ## Burst Mechanics